Homemade Mozzarella Cheese

 - Ladle curds into a colander set over a large bowl using a slotted spoon.
 Press curds gently to extract liquid whey.
 Pour drained whey back into the pot.

 - Heat whey to 185 degrees F (85 degrees C), about 5 minutes.
 Wearing gloves, tear off a piece of curd and place on a slotted spoon.
-Dip curd in hot whey for 5 to 10 seconds.
+Dip curd into hot whey for 5 to 10 seconds.
 Stretch, fold, and knead the curd.
 Repeat until mozzarella is smooth and elastic.
 Knead in salt and form curd into a ball.
 Repeat dipping and kneading process with remaining curd.